learn-co-curriculum/partial-locals-lab/README.md

 3. On the classroom show page, iterate through each classroom's students and display each of them using our `_student.html.erb` partial with locals.

-3. Add in a search functionality such that users can search for a course by subject and see all matching results.
+4. Add in a search functionality such that users can search for a student by name and see all matching results.
-The results should be displayed by rendering a `classrooms/_classroom.html.erb` partial.
+The results should be displayed by rendering a `students/_student.html.erb` partial.

 <a href='https://learn.co/lessons/partial-locals-lab' data-visibility='hidden'>View this lesson on Learn.co</a>